Mr-VincentW/PhotoShow/docs/README.md

 ## Install PhotoShow

-You may search and install the certain version of **PhotoShow** for your browsers from their extensions (add-ons) web stores:
+You may search and install the certain version of **PhotoShow** for your browsers from their extensions (add-ons) web stores (click the icons below):

 <p align="center">
   <a href="https://chrome.google.com/webstore/detail/photoshow/mgpdnhlllbpncjpgokgfogidhoegebod/" title="Google Chrome"><img src="resources/Browser_Chrome.png" alt="Google Chrome" /></a>&emsp;